The following story is part two of a series. Click here to read part 1: Using Trans Panic to Stop Equality.

 But wouldn’t that be a good thing?
 Protecting people that are vulnerable and expanding equality for everyone.

 The fight isn’t over.
 As I write this FPC and several local churches are working to gain enough signatures to stop the ordinance.
-They have until Oct.
-12th.
-Read my final story in this series that week.
+The fight continues.